-The SIU Counseling Psychology doctoral program is a traditional Boulder-model program with an equal emphasis on science and practice.
+The SIU Counseling Psychology doctoral program is a health service psychology program designed to train counseling psychologists who reflect the values of the profession.
 The program provides a balanced training experience with our primary goal being the development of the student as both a scientifically sophisticated researcher and an interpersonally skilled counselor.
-Our graduates are capable of providing quality services, critically evaluating services, developing new intervention approaches, and contributing to the field through research, teaching, and training.
+Our graduates are evidence-based practitioners capable of providing quality services, critically evaluating services, developing new theories and intervention approaches, and contributing to the field through research, teaching, practice, and training.

 Features of the Counseling Psychology Program